If you love wine and you love food, St. Helena is THE town in Napa Valley to visit. Just make sure to pack stretchy clothing!

 Keep reading for my favorite St. Helena wineries, a secret tip for getting FREE wine tastings, the best places to eat in town and more travel tips!

-How To Taste For FREE at St. Helena Wineries + Travel Guide (For The Perfect Wine Tasting Weekend!)
+My Favorite St. Helena Wineries + Travel Guide (For The Perfect Wine Tasting Weekend!)

 Here’s the thing about wine tasting in Napa Valley: it’s not cheap.
 Unlike other California wine regions like Lodi or Anderson Valley, where you can find tastings under $10 or even free wine tastings sometimes, Napa is a world-famous region.
 And that comes with a world-famous pricetag.